Firewall (film): Cast

+Production

+In April 2004, it was announced Harrison Ford was attached to star in the film initially titled The Wrong Element, a thriller produced by Beacon Pictures who'd previously produced the successful Ford-led Air Force One.
+The script, written by Joe Forte, had initially been set up at MGM by Forte and producer Jon Shestack until the project was put into Turnaround with Beacon acquiring the rights and bringing it to Warner Bros.
+Mark Pellington was initially slated to direct, but dropped out due to the death of his wife.
+Richard Loncraine was hired as director in October 2004.

 Reception

 Box office

-Firewall opened theatrically on February 10, 2006 in 2,840 venues, earning $13,635,463 in its opening weekend, ranking fourth in the domestic box office.
+Firewall opened theatrically on February 10, 2006, in 2,840 venues, earning $13,635,463 in its opening weekend, ranking fourth in the domestic box office.
 The film ended its run fourteen weeks later, on May 18, 2006, having grossed $48,751,189 in the United States and Canada, and $34,000,000 internationally for a worldwide total of $82,751,189.
 The film was released in the United Kingdom on March 31, 2006, and opened on #7.

 Critical reception

 The film received largely negative reviews from critics.
-On review aggregator website Rotten Tomatoes, the film has an 18% rating based on 159 reviews, with an average rating of 4.6/10.
+On review aggregator website Rotten Tomatoes, the film has an 19% rating based on 158 reviews, with an average rating of 4.6/10.
 The site's consensus states: "Harrison Ford's rote performance brings little to this uninspired techno heist film whose formulaic plot is befuddled with tedious and improbable twists."
-Metacritic reports a 45 out of 100 rating based on 38 critics, indicating "mixed or average reviews".
+Metacritic reports a 45 out of 100 ratings based on 38 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Awards

 Home media

-Firewall was released on DVD and HD DVD on June 6, 2006 and opened at #2 at the sales chart of DVDs, grossing $10.8 million off 596,000 units.
+Firewall was released on DVD and HD DVD on June 6, 2006, and opened at #2 at the sales chart of DVDs, grossing $10.8 million off 596,000 units.
 As per the latest figures, 1,286,600 units have been sold translating to $21.1 million in revenue.